smallhadroncollider/taskell/roadmap.md

 ## Bugs

+- Empty subtasks create "---" task
+    > Feel like I added this for some reason, can't think why...
+- Pressing Esc while editing a task should go back to previous version?
 - Selected item can still get a bit lost in SEARCH mode when going between lists
     > Sometimes defaults to 0, when there is something to be found
 - Very long words should get hyphenated